PolarVoid/moon-engine/README.md

 npm install
 ```

-To run a live development server, use the command:
+To run a live development server, use:

 ```
 npm run start